Am0rphous/Awesome/README.md

 ## Games
 - [Games on Github](https://github.com/leereilly/games) - A list of popular/awesome video games, add-ons, maps, etc. hosted on GitHub.
 Any genre.
 Any platform.
 Any engine.
+- [Tambola Tickets Generator](https://github.com/praveenpuglia/tambola-tickets) - The tambola ticket generator that does it the right way.
 - [Wiki Trivia](https://github.com/tom-james-watson/wikitrivia) - Wikidata as a trivia card game.

 ## Geography and maps